Mesenteric angiography is a test used took look at the blood vessels that supply the small and large intestines.

 A mesenteric angiogram may be performed after more sensitive nuclear medicine scans have identified active bleeding.
 The radiologist can then pinpoint and treat the source.

-Results are considered normal if the arteries being examined are normal in appearance.
+Results are normal if the examined arteries are normal in appearance.

 What Abnormal Results Mean